openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 We defined Forest as an area with over 70% tree cover.
 We defined Non-forest as areas with less than 70% tree cover.
 This captured land covers including urban areas, water, and agricultural fields.

-.. _section 4.2.2:
+.. _Section 4.2.2:

 Planning data collection
 """"""""""""""""""""""""

-Now that we have the framework for the procedure for data collection with quality in mind we can work through what it would be like setting up the process for a team.
+Now that we have the framework for the procedure for data collection with quality in mind, we can work through what it would be like setting up the process for a team.
 Data collection efforts require planning, particularly for large efforts with many interpreters involved.
 We will discuss these planning aspects here.

-In this part, you will assume the role of a **coordinator** and an **interpreter** for a small team working to validate the land cover classification from `module 2`_.
-A **coordinator** is responsible for organizing the team and tracking compliance information.
-An **interpreter** is responsible for collecting data.
+In this part, you will assume the role of a **coordinator** and an **interpreter** for a small team working to validate the land cover classification from `Module 2`_.
+A **coordinator** is responsible for organizing the team and tracking compliance information; An **interpreter** is responsible for collecting data.

 Identify the reference data sources.